 1. Regulatory Compliance and Reputation

-• Regulatory Status: Confirm the operating status of the exchange within set regulations of the respective location and determine a definite legal standing.
+• Regulatory Status: Confirm the exchange’s operating status within the regulations of the respective location and determine its definite legal standing.
 Check for any recent issues or heads-ups on the regulatory front.

-• Reputation: Approach the history and general reputation of the exchange.
-Observe reviews and feedback left by other users about the reliability and trustworthiness of the exchange.
+• Reputation: Approach the exchange’s history and general reputation.
+Observe reviews and feedback left by other users about its reliability and trustworthiness.

 1. Safety Measures